callumcurtis/firehose/docs/research.md

     - Two Flink stacks: production (real-time) and backfill (R.24)
     - Production (Kafka) / backfill (Iceberg) sources | application (flink) | Kafka | Iceberg (R.24 @ 23:00)
     - Netflix sees 99.9% consistency with production after backfilling (R.24)
+- A workflow is a set of tasks, a task can be a job, a job can be an ETL job (R.27)
+- Table ready signal: point in time up to which data in a table is valid and ready (within the context of batch processing) (R.27)
+- Concurrent incremental pattern
+    - Lower latency than hourly ETL (e.g., 10 minutes) (R.27)
+    - Use a watermark for processed data in the source table (R.27)
+    - Queuing service triggers periodically and sends partitions to queue to trigger processing on those partitions (R.27)
+- Extractor pattern: large dataset with many consumers interested in different subsets (also applies to streams)
+    - Offer YAML DSL to combine multiple extraction jobs into one (R.27)
+- Intermediate state: to handle unbounded windows, rollover unresolved state to the next window (e.g., sessionization) (R.27)
 - Flink is used to dice/prepare data streams for downsteam, real-time data services (R.17)
 - Fronting kafka clusters receive from all producers and pass data through Flink routers to sinks (including secondary/consumer Kafka) (R.4, R.6)